-With enhanced strict guidelines on essential services and extended circuit breaker, the Caritas family continues to do our best within the restrictions to support people in need, especially the poor and vulnerable.
+With enhanced guidelines against COVID-19, the Caritas family continues to do our best within the restrictions to support people in need, especially the poor and vulnerable.
 If you need help, or you know someone who needs help, please call our helpline: 8375 3125.
 We’re here for you.

 Here is a list of what the Caritas Singapore family has been doing.
 We will continue our updates on the work of the Caritas Singapore family here.

 - IJHCC is providing childcare services to children from low-income families whose parents are working in essential services.
 They are also reaching out to low-income families with care packs (essential supplies).

 - Acts 29 is providing online learning support to children from low-income families and those with foreign spouses.
 They are also checking in on their needs.

 - Boys’ Town continues residential care and support for children and youth in-need.

 - Hopehouse continues residential support for youth-at-risk continues.

 - Montfort Care is proactively following up with their current cases to prevent potential issues such as family violence, child and elderly abuse.
 They are also engaging elderly clients with online educational programmes which include exercise and health.